wedlaken/listener-maths-crossword/README.md

 ## 📄 License

 This project was created for CS50 Final Project submission.

+## Project Structure Notes

+- The main application is now fully interactive and human-guided.
+- **Legacy code:** The original automatic solver (`crossword_solver.py`) has been moved to the `experimental/` folder for reference only.
+It is not part of the main application and is no longer maintained.
+- All current logic and clue management is handled by `clue_classes.py` and the interactive solver.